 That said, you can save on bridesmaids' dresses.
 Chances are your bridesmaids will have different body shapes (and hang-ups), so let them choose their own dresses from the high street (perhaps in matching colours).
 Not only will it save you cash, but it'll help them feel more comfortable too.

 Catering is often the single biggest outlay for the happy couple.
 Most guests will now understand if you ask them to pay for their own alcohol, especially if it's a larger reception where the potential bar bill would make anyone's eyes water.

 If you don't want to skimp on the quality of your food, you need to think outside of the box in order to save money.
 Book your ceremony for a later slot - say, 5pm - and have a cocktail party-style reception serving hors d'oeuvres, or (for larger functions) an antipasti-style buffet of cured meats, gorgeous cheeses and delicious finger-foods.

 This makes self-catering your own wedding easy and affordable, especially if you can negotiate a good deal with your local delicatessens and cheesemongers.
 Better yet, ask any friends who work in the food industry for their contacts and buy direct from suppliers.
 No sit-down meal also solves the headache of table planning.

 If a sit-down meal is a must, consider swapping the traditional three courses for afternoon tea with sandwiches and cake.
 This works especially well on a warm summer day, and is great if you're going for that fashionable shabby-chic look with bunting, fairy lights and old jam jars (as exemplified by this Pinterest board).

 Of course another option is to borrow money to help with the costs.
 Obviously it's not a great idea to plan a wedding with a totally unrealistic budget however, a small loan could help you make some of those final payments.

-In our experience, couples who take out a personal loan with Admiral to help pay for their wedding, borrow on average £6,800.
+In our experience, couples who take out a wedding loan with Admiral to help pay for their big day, borrow on average £6,800.
 Interest rates are subject to your individual circumstance and will be explained clearly when you choose to apply for a quote.